black-roland/homeassistant-gsm-call/README.md

 ## SMS support and other features

 This integration is intended for making voice calls.
-Let's keep it simple.
-There are no plans to add SMS or other functionality not directly related to voice calls.
 For SMS support, please check out [this integration](https://www.home-assistant.io/integrations/sms/).

 ### Using together with the SMS integration